Does an OWI Stay On Your Record?

 First and foremost, let’s establish that if you are arrested for drunk/intoxicated driving, the OWI will remain on your record permanently.

-Keep in mind that working with an attorney can help you get the charges reduced or dropped through a plea bargain.
+Keep in mind that working with an attorney can help you get the charges reduced or dropped.
+While plea bargaining is strictly limited in Wisconsin drunk driving law, a skilled lawyer may still be successful in achieving a successful negotiation.

 The Repercussions of an OWI Charge on Your Record